codemagic-ci-cd/codemagic-docs/content/rest-api/applications.md

 }
 ```

-## Add a new application from private repository
+## Add a new application from a private repository

 `POST /apps/new`

-Creates an application from a private repository with SSH key
+Creates an application from a private repository with a SSH key

 ### Parameters